eoutterson/perplexing-quasar/README.md

 A quasar is a compact region in the center of a massive galaxy surrounding a central supermassive black hole.
 Some of their properties are perplexing.
 # DisplayBase

-> DisplayBase is an open-source platform to display content and associated data in a carousel slider and popup display.
+> DisplayBase is an open-source platform to display content and associated data in a gallery style.
+Pop-ups display associated metadata.

 ## Team